000Daniel/Ray-Cast-Godot/README.md

 }
 ```
 The exceptions array can contain objects or RIDs.
+Note: the 'GetRid()' method only works in classes that inherit from classes like CharacterBody3D, StaticBody3D and more.

 ## Collision Mask
 In some cases using the Exception property could become inconvenient when excluding a lot of objects, so instead we can use collision masks, in this example we ignore layer 2: